-Grassroots support for conservation is building, and surely now ahead of the government, and especially developers who too often seem out of touch with our changing society
+Grassroots support for conservation in Hong Kong is building, and surely now ahead of the government, and especially developers who too often seem out of touch with our changing society

-You’ve surely seen news of the plastic pellets spill, which happened as six container loads of plastic pellets were tossed off a freighter during Typhoon Vicente on the night of 23 July.
-Maybe you’re among the thousands of people who have taken part in the many beach cleanups in response to the spill.
+You may have seen news of the plastic pellets spill, which happened as six container loads of plastic pellets were tossed off a freighter during Typhoon Vicente on the night of 23 July 2012.
+Maybe you were among the thousands of people who took part in the many beach cleanups in response to the spill.

-Though the pellet spill itself is surely not a disaster for Hong Kong’s marine environment – which already suffers greatly from chemical pollution, dredging, over-fishing, reclamation projects and an unrelenting onslaught by plastic debris – the response seems of huge significance.
+Though the pellet spill itself was not a disaster for Hong Kong’s marine environment – which already suffers greatly from chemical pollution, dredging, over-fishing, reclamation projects and an unrelenting onslaught by plastic debris – the response seems of huge significance.
 I’ve been astonished to see and read of so many people coming out to fill bags with pellets and other waste, as well as sift through sand to pick out pellets.
-This response is unprecedented, and may prove a milestone in environmental protection in Hong Kong.
+This response is unprecedented, and [at the time I hoped] may prove a milestone in environmental protection in Hong Kong.

-I’ve been in Hong Kong 25 years, and always been strongly interested and involved in local conservation.
+I’ve been in Hong Kong since 1987, and always been strongly interested and involved in local conservation.
 Over the years, I’ve witnessed environmental changes for the worse, especially at sea; but also noted a great change in people’s attitudes to our natural environment, and willingness to support conservation.

 I remember that as I arrived in the late 1980s, there were commentaries indicating that many Hong Kong people were only recently coming to regard Hong Kong as their home – instead of a place they passed through on the way from mainland China to a life overseas.
 There was nature conservation, but it was mostly “high level”, such as initiated by the government, and WWF Hong Kong managing Mai Po Marshes Nature Reserve, and with no great grassroots participation that I recall.